MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/failed-get-ui-element.md

 # Error occurs when a desktop flow action fails to get a UI element

-There are several reasons why an error occurs when a desktop flow action fails to get a UI element.
-This article describes the different causes and solutions.
+This article describes the different causes and solutions for the error messages that may occur when a desktop flow action fails to get a UI element.

 ## Symptoms